LaunchCodeEducation/java-web-dev-curriculum/content/intro-and-setup/intellij/index.md

 originalAuthorGitHub: gildedgardenia # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Colin Brock # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: ColinBrock # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-11-27 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 IntelliJ is an **integrated development environment (IDE)**.
 An IDE is like a text editor on steroids.
 It not only allows you to write and edit code, but also contains many features that enhance the coding experience.
-IntelliJ offers code completion hints, debugging, and even it's own compiler.
+IntelliJ offers code completion hints, debugging, and even its own compiler.
 We'll be using it throughout this course, so it's time to get familiar with some of the basics.

 ## Install IntelliJ